-When running a small business, managing costs is important.
-When was the last time you reviewed your insurance to take advantage of lower costs?
+When running a small business, managing costs is essential.
+When was the last time you reviewed your insurance to take advantage of lower prices?
 Have your independent agent help you establish a custom-tailored solution for your needs; bundling or streamlining policies wherever possible is the key to getting the most out of your business insurance, without hurting your bottom line.

 The Benefit of Working With An Independent Agent